shueho/BioDataTools/README.md

 ***Only graphical systems are supported.***
 Import the table and merge the table according to the first column.

+### 3.2 VLookup.py [KEY_FILE] [MAP_FILE] [KEY_LOC] [VALUE_LOC] [SEP]
+***Supports all versions of python3.***
+KEY_FILE: A file with a line listing the contents to retrieve (the so-called key).
+Fill in the file path here.
+MAP_FILE: A table should have at least two columns: key and value.
+Fill in the file path here.
+KEY_LOC: The key is located in the column number of MAP_FILE, and fill in the number.
+VALUE_LOC: The value is located in the column number of MAP_FILE, and fill in the number.
+SEP: The file-delimiter symbol for MAP_FILE.The default is a TAB character.
+Python implementation of the vlookup function.
+Column numbers start at 1, so the first column number is 1.
+**Generation:** map_\<map file name> (TABLE file)

 ## 4.Plotscript
 A collection of drawing codes.